kissing rock on the quad

 After quarrying, Frazier Quarry employs a stone splitting and cutting system.
 First, Frazier utilizes a powerful stone splitter – the only one of its kind in the region.
 With the splitter, craftsmen hand-select and cut each piece of bluestone according to its own unique grain and texture.
 Cut pieces can range from thin wall-stone and flagstone to larger building blocks.

 This process dramatically minimizes the amount of time and cost needed for a stonemason.
 Second, Frazier Quarry utilizes its state-of-the-art diamond saws.
-These specially-designed pieces of equipment are capable of sawing bluestone to precise dimensions, making it possible for architects to specify trim pieces such as coping stone, steps, sills, lentels – the possibilities for application are almost limitless.
+These specially-designed pieces of equipment are capable of sawing bluestone to precise dimensions, making it possible for architects to specify trim pieces such as coping stone, steps, sills, lintels – the possibilities for application are almost limitless.

 Stonewall Grey: Today and Tomorrow